signalfx/integrations/aws-rds/README.md

 #### Metric groups collected by this integration

 The following metric groups are collected by this integration.
 To collect all of them, use `All` at configuration time.
 To select a subset, choose metric groups by name.
-You can find documentation on the available metrics [here](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuid/USER_Monitoring.OS.html).
+You can find documentation on the available metrics <a target="_blank" href="http://docs.aws.amazon.com/AmazonRDS/latest/UserGuid/USER_Monitoring.OS.html">here</a>.

 **Metric Groups (except for SQLServer)**
 - cpuUtilization